tomaae/storj-deployment/README.md

 # (Optional) multinode deployment
-If you want to also deploy official multinode
+One time deployment if you want to also deploy official multinode

 Generate identity for multinode:
 ```